Community Drug Alerts

 Active community drug alerts

-June 1, 2026: The Overdose Monitoring Alert and Response System (OMARS) is issuing a Community Drug Alert for Waterloo Region.
+August 18: The Overdose Monitoring Alert and Response System (OMARS) is issuing an Extended Community Drug Alert for Waterloo Region.

-There were 38 suspected overdoses/ drug poisonings and 2 suspected drug-related deaths in Waterloo Region from May 27 to May 31.
+There were 25 suspected overdoses/drug poisonings and 3 suspected drug-related deaths in Waterloo Region from August 14 to August 17.

-• Fentanyl with high amounts of non-opioids (medetomidine and benzodiazepines) and opioids (carfentanil and nitazenes).
+• Fentanyl with high amounts of Medetomidine and other opioids (Para-fluorofentanyl and suspected Nitazenes)

 There are reports of:

-• Deep sleepiness (on the nod, heavily sedated) and a very low heart rate.
+• Complex overdoses.
+Deep sleepiness (on the nod, heavily sedated) and a very low heart rate.
 These are signs to go to the hospital.

 • Complex withdrawal.
 Signs to go to the hospital: